Mareeba: History

+In 1949, Mareeba State School expanded to offer secondary schooling with an initial enrolment of 17 students.
+In 25 January 1960, Mareeba State High School opened as a dedicated secondary school and Mareeba State School resumed its role as a primary school.

 Mareeba Library opened in 1958.
 It underwent a major refurbishment in 1985.

-Mareeba State High School opened on 25 January 1960.

 Mareeba is also home to an Albanian Australian community that dates from the interwar period.
 Built by local Albanian Australians, the Mareeba Mosque was opened on Anzac Day, 1970 and is dedicated to Australian soldiers who lost their lives in war.

-On 24 January 2006 St Stephen's Catholic College opened after a nearly 10-year approval process regarding the provision of Catholic secondary education.
+On 24 January 2006, St Stephen's Catholic College opened after a nearly 10-year approval process regarding the provision of Catholic secondary education.

-At the 2006 census, Mareeba had a population of 6,806.